-In my work as a coach and inside Recode, I frequently bring up the topic of small-t trauma.
+In my work as a coach and inside Heal’d virtual healing studio, I frequently bring up the topic of small-t trauma and your manifestation blocks.

 However, I know that even the word trauma itself can be triggering.
 It brings up reactions in people like: “I’ve never experienced anything like that” or “My childhood was really good actually.”